ramnikjam/demo3/README.md

 - **😰 Stressed**: Calming, relaxing recipes (Chamomile Tea Cookies, Lavender Honey Oatmeal)
 - **🌟 Adventurous**: Bold, exotic, and fusion recipes (Korean Beef Bulgogi Tacos, Moroccan Chicken Tagine)

+## 🎨 Demo

+### Screenshots
+The app features a beautiful, modern interface with:
+- **Mood Selection**: Interactive mood buttons with emojis and gradients
+- **Recipe Display**: Clean, organized recipe cards with all details
+- **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices

+### Live Demo
+Once running locally, you can:
+- Test all 5 different moods
+- Experience smooth animations and transitions
+- Try the "Request New Recipe" functionality
+- See the beautiful gradient themes for each mood

 ## 📁 Project Structure

 ```